Planning, Dining & Events

 How far in advance should I begin planning?

 For July and August in the Cyclades, six to nine months; the better yachts and estates are committed early.
 For May, June, September, and October, three months is usually enough.
-Last-minute travel is arranged when feasible, but the choice narrows quickly.
+Last-minute briefs are taken when feasible, but the choice narrows quickly.

 For private weddings or large gatherings on a specific island, allow twelve months — at that horizon, the choice of estate is often the difference between a yes and a near-miss.

-For a first visit to Greece, we often suggest two islands and the mainland — one famous, one quiet, with a few days in Athens or the Peloponnese to bookend.
+For a first visit to Greece, advisors often suggest two islands and the mainland — one famous, one quiet, with a few days in Athens or the Peloponnese to bookend.

-Do you arrange private dining at archaeological or heritage sites?
+Is private dining at an archaeological or heritage site possible?

 Selectively, and with permission.
 A considered set of private and protected venues across Greece opens to private dinners under arrangements that respect their conservation rules.
-These are not bookings; they are negotiated each time, often months in advance, and not every brief receives a yes.
+These are not bookings; the advisor negotiates each one, often months in advance, and not every brief receives a yes.

 Examples include the gardens of historic estates, working monasteries, the courtyards of restored mansions, and — under exceptional circumstances — a very small set of archaeological sites.

-For weddings and significant celebrations, these conversations begin nine to twelve months in advance.
+For weddings and significant celebrations, your advisor opens the conversation nine to twelve months ahead.

-Can you organise a private wedding or vow renewal in Greece?
+Can we hold a private wedding or vow renewal in Greece?

 Yes — from intimate ceremonies of twelve to gatherings of three hundred or more, across the islands, the Peloponnese, and the mainland.
-Your advisor engages the wedding planner best suited to the venue and the family; the planner runs the day, your advisor holds the whole, and the house answers for it.
+The house names the wedding advisor in its network it judges right for the venue and the family, and introduces you directly; that advisor runs the day, on their own terms.
+Where the day also asks for an estate or a charter, they carry that too wherever they can.

 For larger weddings, twelve months’ notice is the difference between a comfortable plan and a tight one.